oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/Concepts/what-is-a-reverse-proxy.md

 A reverse proxy allows you to route traffic to other components in the network.
 It does not do so randomly.
 You must specify what traffic goes where.

 A typical example of a reverse proxy is an Ingress Controller in Kubernetes.
-You define routing rules, and it forward the request accordingly.
+You define routing rules and Kubernetes forwards the request accordingly.
 This is what a typical ingress controller looks like:

 ```yaml
 apiVersion: networking.k8s.io/v1